nicholaszein/new-community-guidelines/.github/CONTRIBUTING.md

 We use GitHub **<ins>exclusively</ins>** for well-documented **Bug Reports**, **Feature Requests** and **Code Contributions (Pull Requests)**.
 <br>Communication should always be in **English**.

-For any other topic, please use other channels.
+For any other topic, please use the appropriate channels.
 For all things Elementor visit our website: [https://elementor.com](https://elementor.com/?utm_source=github-repo&utm_medium=link&utm_campaign=contribution).
 <br>
 <br>